proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

 that indeed it works for all Erlang terms?
 Shouldn't we have been testing that our properties hold for lists of any term instead of just for lists of integers?
 Well, let's do that.
 Let's modify this last property to work for general lists;
-for this we need to use the built-in `list/0` generator:
+for this we just need to use the built-in `list/0` generator:

     :::erlang
     prop_equiv_usort() ->
         ?FORALL(L, list(), sort(L) =:= lists:usort(L)).

-and test it again:
+and test the property again:

     :::erl
     22> c(my_sort).